 Before the inception of Android Enterprise

-Before the inception of Android Enterprise, the Android device management environment was pretty unpredictable and fragmented and the Android 2.2 with Device Administrator APIs as there was no standardization of APIs and protocol as it was with Apple.
+Before the inception of Android Enterprise, the Android device management environment was pretty unpredictable and fragmented with Android 2.2 Device Administrator, as there was no standardization of APIs and protocol, as compared with Apple.
 Android Device Administrator feature could only offer certain configurations and management capabilities and there was a huge scope for more enterprise-grade features for enhanced and granular control.
 This made the OEMs develop their own management strategies and additional features for devices and hence they started their own SDKs (Software Development Kit) and management APIs (application programming interface) in addition to what Android was already offering.

 The OEM-EMM (Enterprise Mobility Management) complications

-Also, currently, enterprise mobility management (EMM) provider integrate different SDKs & APIs into their solution for each Android OEM to support their features.
-For example an EMM provider needs to integrate Samsung KNOX and LG Gate SDKs into their solution to provide additional features for the respective vendors.
-This was one of the major hassles – to fully support all manufacturers along with absence of a OEM/EMM partnership programs from most of the major OEMs.
+Also, currently, enterprise mobility management (EMM) providers integrate different SDKs & APIs into their solution for each Android OEM to support their features.
+For example, an EMM provider needs to integrate Samsung KNOX and LG Gate SDKs into their solution to provide additional features for the respective vendors.
+This was one of the major hassles – to fully support all manufacturers’ features along with the absence of an OEM/EMM partnership programs with most of the major OEMs.

 Enters OEMConfig.
 The much-needed application that brought in significant shift in providing consistent OEM level features and support.
 Working around the AppConfig community, OEMConfig is an application built by the OEM containing its APIs and hosted on Google Play.
 Organizations distribute the OEMConfig app to devices through EMM.
 The OEMConfig app supports AppConfig which allows organizations to configure the OEM settings while distributing the app itself.
 After the OEMConfig app is installed, it configures a device to support the specific features and settings of that OEM.
 Through OEMConfig, EMM vendors can support the advanced management capabilities developed by the OEMs into their devices.
 The OEMConfig app can be installed by an organization on the enrolled devices via its EMM solution.